eduvpn/documentation/BRANDING.md

 # Configuration

-Now you can enable the `styleName` in `/etc/vpn-user-portal/config.php` and `/etc/vpn-admin-portal/config.php`.
+Now you can enable the `styleName` in `/etc/vpn-user-portal/config.php`.
 Set it to `LC` (or `eduVPN`).

-For `vpn-admin-portal` you can also configure the color of the bar graphs on the "Stats" page.
+You can also configure the color of the bar graphs on the "Stats" page.

     'statsConfig' => [
         'barColor' => [0x11, 0x93, 0xf5], // Let's Connect Blue